Vchitect/Latte/README.md

 This repository contains:

 * 🪐 A simple PyTorch [implementation](models/latte.py) of Latte
-* ⚡️ Pre-trained Latte models trained on FaceForensics, SkyTimelapse, Taichi-HD and UCF101 (256x256)
+* ⚡️ Pre-trained Latte models trained on FaceForensics, SkyTimelapse, Taichi-HD and UCF101 (256x256).
+In addition, we also provide the T2V checkpoint.

 * 🛸 A Latte [training script](train.py) using PyTorch DDP